≡ Menu

 “They wanted to “toughen” up the farm help!”

-Which is exactly what they did when they created the Bouvier des Flanders breed.
+Which is precisely what they did when they created the Bouvier des Flanders breed.
+These early dogs earned a variety of “nicknames,” including:

 • Vuilbaard (dirty beard)